10 Cancer-Fighting Foods

 8. Flaxseed

-This plant-based food contains lignans, important polyphenols that prevent cancer through diverse mechanisms.
+Flaxseed is a plant-based food rich in lignans, important polyphenols that can help prevent cancer through various mechanisms.
 Flaxseeds change the cell cycle, influence cell growth, and differentiation, and increase apoptosis rate.

 An interesting effect is a reduction of angiogenesis or blood vessel formation.
 When the tumor does not have enough blood vessels, cancer cells do not have enough nutrients to keep growing (9).